Blog Post Examples: 21 Real Blogs + 16 Post Types to Inspire You

 - Keeping it straightforward and low-commitment.

-This kind of post can be a huge amount of fun.
-It also doesn’t require a lot of content from you: hopefully, readers will share their experiences in comments and emails, and you can feature these in your posts.
+This format can be a lot of fun and doesn’t require a lot of content from you.
+Readers will share their experiences in comments and emails, and you can turn those into follow-up posts that practically write themselves.

 16. Lessons Learned Post

-Whatever you do in life, you’ll have learned a lot along the way!
-Sharing your “lessons learned” is a great way to help readers out without seeming preachy.
-Brent Almond’s “A Baker’s Dozen of Unexpected Parenting Lessons“ uses humor and personal anecdotes to:
+Whatever you do in life, you’ll have learned a lot along the way.
+Sharing your “lessons learned” is a great way to help readers without sounding preachy.
+Brent Almond’s “A Baker’s Dozen of Unexpected Parenting Lessons” uses humor and personal anecdotes to:

 - Connect with fellow parents.